Guangyuan Sichuan, China Travel Guide

 Multiple bus stations (Guangyuan South, North) link Guangyuan to cities across Sichuan, Shaanxi, and Gansu, offering flexibility and access to smaller towns.

 An International Driving Permit (IDP) is not recognized in mainland China.
-A Chinese driving license is required to drive legally.
+A Chinese person driving license is required to drive legally.
 Road quality changes; major highways are well-maintained, but rural roads can be less so.

 Navigation requires local GPS apps like Baidu Maps navigation or Amap.
 Fuel is easily available at service stations.